5O4R3S/OutSystems-Scan/README.md

 Or download the zip file on your Linux.

 <h3>How to use</h3>
-1. Open the terminal in the "out-exploit" directory.</br>
+1. Open the terminal in the "os-scan" directory.</br>
-2. Type "python3 outexploit.py -u http://personal.outsystemscloud.com/App".</br>
+2. Type "python3 osscan.py -u http://personal.outsystemscloud.com/App".</br>
 3. Press enter.

 <h3>Dependencies</h3>